jarecoo/practice/notes.md

     A poor life this if, full of care,
     We have no time to stand and stare.
     ```
-### Balance the Rational and the Emotional
+- “It’s not until they tell you you’re going to die soon that you realize how short life is.
+Time is the most valuable thing in life because it never comes back.
+And whether you spend it in the arms of a loved one or alone in a prison-cell, life is what you make of it.
+Dream big.” - Stefan Stefansson

+### Have Fun
 - Nietzsche’s Apollonian and Dionysian are both required
-- Don’t deny the Dionysian - Connect with the universe - enjoy art - be wild - let go - cut loose - have sex - eat good food - truly enjoy life
+- Don’t deny the Dionysian - Connect with the universe - enjoy art - be wild - cut loose - enjoy sex - eat good food - cry - play - truly enjoy life
 - “Perhaps there is a realm of wisdom from which the logician is exiled?
 Perhaps art is even a necessary correlative of, and supplement for science?” - Nietzsche, The Birth of Tragedy
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 - Creative expression is a vital yin to the rational, scientific yang.